1031 CL Amsterdam

 Have a question about a training?
 Here are some of our Frequently Asked Questions.

 Our training programs share the knowledge and skills of Musicians Without Borders’ trainers with individuals from a variety of musical levels and backgrounds who are actively involved or wish to be involved in different programs combining music and social change.
-Participants will deepen their leadership skills while exploring concepts related to creativity, improvisation, and nonviolence.
-They will learn how to facilitate music workshops that strengthen communities through bridging divides and creating empathic connections between people within an inclusive and safe environment.

 Our training programs address skills across four subject areas: pedagogical, didactic, musical, and workshop leadership.